christoferson/aws-cloudformation/kms/README.md

 - you cannot change any properties of AWS managed keys, rotate them, change their key policies, or schedule them for deletion.
 - you cannot use AWS managed keys in cryptographic operations directly; the service that creates them uses them on your behalf.
 - Alias aws/service-name

-- Can view KMS key metadata
-- Used only for my AWS account
-- Automatic rotation (Required.
-Every year (approximately 365 days))

 ##### AWS owned key